premthomas/JD-vs-Resume/README.md

-# JD-vs-Resume
-Comparing resume with a job description using Large Language Models
+# Comparing a resume with a job description using Large Language Models